 If a person has high creatinine levels due to a kidney disorder, a doctor will recommend treatment.
 Diet and lifestyle changes may also help.

-In this article, learn more about what can cause high levels of creatinine and find some tips for managing levels naturally.
+In this article, learn more about what can cause high levels of creatinine and find some tips for lowering levels naturally.

 A routine blood test can measure creatinine levels.
 Factors that can raise levels include:

-- dietary factors, such as a high intake of protein
+- dietary factors, such as a high intake of cooked meats

 - strenuous exercise